 Office phone: x2293

 Lisa’s areas of interest are feminist theory and methodologies, ethnographic methods, critical race theory, citizenship and nationalism, the production and theorization of difference, postcolonial theory, sexuality and the state, color/race, gender, and class in the Caribbean and United States.
 In addition to introductory classes in anthropology Lisa also teaches classes on Race and Culture, Whitenesses, Gender and Society, Citizenship, and area studies in the Caribbean.
-She is looking forward to leading a pilot ethnographic field school program in Kingston, Jamaica in the winter of 2011.
-Approximately a dozen students will have the opportunity to design, conduct, and write up their own research.
+She leads an ethnographic field school program in Kingston, Jamaica.
+Approximately a dozen students have the opportunity to design, conduct, and write up their own research.

 Lisa’s current research focuses on the concept of whiteness in Jamaica and the impact of “studying-up” in anthropology.
 Most work on whiteness is in the United States and Europe with little transnational recognition that there are other kinds of whitenesses.
 The study in Jamaica will contribute to raising recognition of the conceptual nuances involved in exploring whitenesses.
 Lisa hopes to expand these concepts to thinking through difference in general including race, ethnicity, sex, sexuality, class, and nationality.
 During her free time she enjoys reading and spending time with her family.